abigpotostew/microcosmbot/README.md

 # MicroCosmBot

-MicroCosmBot is a telegram bot for creating token gated telegram group chats for stargaze NFTs.
+MicroCosmBot is a telegram bot for creating token gated telegram group chats for cosmos assets.

 ### Apps and Packages